lliu006/W26_STAT293_FinalProject/README.md

 ## Acknowledgements

-- Dr. Esra Kürüm for course instruction
+- Dr. Kürüm for course instruction
 - Lim et al. for foundational work
-- The developers of the packages used
+- The developers of all R packages used in this project

 Last Updated: March 3, 2026